Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

-Bobby Witt Jr. -- with an on-base percentage of .262 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the Boston Red Sox, with James Paxton on the hill, on September 1 at 8:10 PM ET.
+On Saturday, Bobby Witt Jr. (.600 slugging percentage in past 10 games, including four home runs) and the Kansas City Royals play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 7:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Pirates.
+In his last game, he had three hits (going 3-for-5 with a home run and two RBI) against the Red Sox.

 Bobby Witt Jr. Game Info & Props vs. the Red Sox